Thirumavalavasethurayar/Automated-Sequence-Item-Generation-for-Different-Serial-Communication-Protocols/README.md

   _**Steps to run:**_ same as section B.

-   _**Result analysis:**_ same as section B.
+   _**Result analysis:**_ same as section B and detailed result analysis in variable_uvc_readme document.

 **C. Override UVC:**

   _**Description:**_
-     Override UVC is also same as vaibale UVC.
+     Override UVC is also same as varibale UVC.
 Base sequence item is the parent of all the items.
      CAN and Ethernet sequence items are coded by extending the parent sequence item.
      UVC is configured as either CAN or Ethernet by using override methods from UVM.
      Here sequence item objects has both either CAN or Ethernet members based on the configuration.